 Teens may also learn valuable lessons from their sober peers.
 That kind of help is readily available in support group meetings that follow a 12-step protocol.
 In 12-step meetings, peers with a desire to stay sober come together to learn more about how recovery really works.
 They share stories of their own recovery, study published works about sobriety, and lean upon one another for ongoing support.

 Sometimes, teens also benefit from programs that allow them to either volunteer or work.
 Activities like this keep kids busy, so they have fewer opportunities to use and abuse drugs.
 They can also provide teens with a sense of responsibility and accomplishment, and those good feelings could also keep teens on the sober pathway.

 Helping Your Teen With Sobriety

 Researchers suggest that the risk of relapse dips when people remain abstinent for a minimum of five years.
 At that time, the habits they’ve made tend to become permanent, and those habits can help them to stay sober in the face of temptation.
-The key to beginning this process is enrolling in a comprehensive drug treatment program, such as that at Next Generation Village.
-After a teen detoxes and learns life skills they need to maintain sobriety, Next Generation Village can help teens find aftercare programs that work best for them.
+The key to beginning this process is enrolling in a comprehensive drug treatment program.
+After a teen detoxes and learns life skills they need to maintain sobriety, counselors can help teens find aftercare programs that work best for them.
 Parents and guardians can also help this process by supporting their teen’s decision to be involved with any form of aftercare.